Ethnicities in Iran: Talysh

 The Talysh are an Iranian people.
-The Talysh of Iran are about 430,000 and live mostly in the province of Gilan in north of Iran.
+The Talysh of Iran number at about 430,000 and live mostly in the province of Gilan in north of Iran.
 They are indigenous to a region shared between Republic of Azerbaijan and Iran which spans the South Caucasus and the southwestern shore of the Caspian Sea.
 Another significant amount of Talysh live therefore also in the Republic of Azerbaijan.
 The Iranian cities of Hashtpar, Rezvanshahr, Fuman and Masuleh and parts of Astara are Talysh-speaking.

 Tats

 The Tats are an Iranian people.
 The Tats of Iran are centralised near the Alborz Mountains, especially in the south of Qazvin province.

 They speak the Tati language, consisting of a group of northwestern Iranian dialects closely related to the Talysh language.
-Persian and Azeri are also spoken.
+Persian and Azerbaijani are also spoken.

 Tats of Iran are mainly Shia Muslims and about 300,000 population.
-A large part of Qazvin province and the majority of Takestan county is inhabited by Tat people.
+(Note: it is also spoken in some villages like Vafs and Chehreghan in the central areas of Iran like Gholamhossein Mosahab's The Persian Encyclopedia) A large part of Qazvin province and the majority of Takestan county is inhabited by Tat people.